PoOnesNerfect/jlf/README.md

 ```
 $ jlf -h

-JSON Log Formatter CLI
+CLI for converting JSON logs to human-readable format

-Usage: jlf [OPTIONS] [FORMAT_STRING]
+Usage: jlf [OPTIONS] [FORMAT_STRING] [COMMAND]

+Commands:
+  expand  Print the format string with variables expanded
+  list    List all variables
+  help    Print this message or the help of the given subcommand(s)

 Arguments:
-  [FORMAT_STRING]  [default: "{#log}{#if spans|data}\\n{spans|data:json}{/if}"]
+  [FORMAT_STRING]  [default: {&output}]

 Options:
+  -v, --variable <VARIABLES>  Variable as a key=value pair; can be passed multiple times
   -n, --no-color              Disable color output.
 If output is not a terminal, this is always true
   -c, --compact               Display log with data in a compact format
   -s, --strict                If log line is not valid JSON, then report it and exit, instead of printing the line as is
   -t, --take <TAKE>           Take only the first N lines
   -h, --help                  Print help
   -V, --version               Print version
 ```

 ## Custom Formatting